bullhorn/rest-api-docs/source/includes/_subscription.md

 ------ | -------- | -----
 maxEvents | yes | Integer specifying the maximum number of events to be returned. requestId | no | Integer specifying an event requestId.
 Lets you reget events.
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
 The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header.
-See for details on how to provide it.

 ## <span class="tag">GET</span> /event/subscription/lastRequestId